Last updated: 29 June 2020

-We are now seeking applications for improving community facilities, play areas and open spaces in those parts of the city where generic S106 funds are still available.
+Earlier this year, we launched the 2020 S106 generic funding round.
+We are seeking applications for improving community facilities, play areas and open spaces in those parts of the city where generic S106 funds are still available.

 Community facilities S106 grant funding round

-Grant applications are invited from community groups and not-for-profit organisations seeking a S106 grant from autumn 2020 to help improve their community halls or meeting rooms in Cambridge, including upgrades to kitchens, toilets, storage space and equipment.
+Grant applications are invited from community groups and not-for-profit organisations seeking a S106 grant from January 2021 (rather than from autumn 2020) to help improve their community halls or meeting rooms in Cambridge, including upgrades to kitchens, toilets, storage space and equipment.

-Funding is available in ten wards (particularly Queen Edith’s and Coleridge wards).
-However, there is none left available in four other wards (Castle, Cherry Hinton, Newnham and Petersfield) because the S106 funding from those wards has already been spent or is allocated to projects under development.
+Funding is available in 10 wards (particularly Queen Edith’s and Coleridge wards).
+However, there is none left available in 4 other wards (Castle, Cherry Hinton, Newnham and Petersfield) because the S106 funding from those wards has already been spent or is allocated to projects under development.

 Play areas and open spaces S106 funding proposals round